-With so many savings options out there, deciding where to store your cash can be challenging.
-Both money market accounts and high-yield savings accounts can help you build your savings, but deciding between the two can be tricky as they don’t have many drastic differences.
+Torn between opening a money market account vs. high-yield savings account?
+With so many savings account options out there, choosing where to store your cash can be challenging.
+Both money market accounts and high-yield savings accounts can help you build your savings, but deciding between the two can be tricky.
+This is because they don’t have many drastic differences.

-Because of this, it’s important to research which account is better suited for you and your financial needs, and you can start doing so by comparing the below features of each account.
+Because of this, it’s important to research which account is better suited to you and your financial needs.
+You can start by comparing the features of each account.

-Both money market accounts and high-yield savings accounts offer higher rates when compared to traditional savings or checking accounts.
-However, high-yield savings accounts sometimes beat out money market accounts when it comes to high APYs, so it’s important to compare rates before opting for one account.
+Both money market accounts and high-yield savings accounts possess much higher savings rates than those offered by traditional savings accounts.
+However, high-yield savings accounts sometimes beat out money market accounts when it comes to APY, so it’s important to compare rates before opting for one account over the other.

 While money market accounts offer easier access to your cash, they often have higher minimum balance requirements when compared to high-yield savings accounts.
-Because of this, they typically carry more fees as well, as you'll be more likely to fall below your account minimum.
+Because of this, money market accounts typically carry more fees, and as such, it'll be easier to fall below your account minimum.

 Overall, there aren’t extreme differences between a money market account and a high-yield savings account, and both have their pros and cons.
 So, when should you choose a money market account over a high-yield savings account?

 Typically, money market accounts are better suited to people with larger amounts of money they’re looking to save, as they’ll be able to meet any minimum balance requirements and therefore avoid fees.
 On the other hand, individuals who are just beginning to save and don’t have large amounts of cash to put in an account should opt for a high-yield savings account.